hdsu-bioquant/sincellTE_2022/session1/01_scATAC-seq_ArchR.md

 The main input to create an ArchR project are Arrow files created from the raw alignments, this files can be created from the fragments files resulting from the cellranger-atac pipeline, or from a bam file.

-Here we are going to create an arrow file from the fragments file: *pbmc_granulocyte_sorted_10k_atac_fragments.tsv.gz*
+Here we are going to create an Arrow file from the fragments file: *pbmc_granulocyte_sorted_10k_atac_fragments.tsv.gz*

 ```r
 ##––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––##